All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Dose

 Higher doses of semaglutide generally produce greater weight loss.
 The maximum approved dose for weight management is 2.4 mg weekly.
-Patients who cannot tolerate this dose may stay on a lower dose with somewhat less weight loss .
+Patients who can't tolerate this dose may stay on a lower dose with somewhat less weight loss .

 Weight Loss Timeline